HomeEnterprise ITInternet of ThingsDrone Federation of India to push AWS products to its members

 AWS said that drone deployments come with heavy requirements in data processing and warehousing.
 With map-based analytics becoming the next frontier in artificial intelligence (AI) and machine learning (ML) based decision-making, reliable data warehousing capabilities for on-demand access to decision-making data is pivotal.

-The company stressed that significant innovation in the drone industry is also happening around vision-based navigation systems, which equip drones with ML and vision-based features like indoor and spatial navigation, to further improve safety in advanced collision avoidance.
+The company stressed that significant innovation in the drone is also happening around vision-based navigation systems, which equip drones with ML and vision-based features like indoor and spatial navigation, to further improve safety in advanced collision avoidance.
 These use cases require a combination of ML and IoT based workflows.

 Advertisement